 Cosmetic eye surgery is typically safe, although any surgery has risks that include infection, bleeding, or scarring.
 To avoid these, follow your care team’s pre- and post-operative instructions, and contact us with any concerns you have throughout the recovery process.

 Potential complications specific to eyelid surgery are rare and minor, but include:

 - Ectropion (a more serious but treatable issue that occurs when the lower lid pulls outward)

 Is cosmetic eyelid surgery right for your transformation?
-Contact us by filling out our online form or calling us at 717-291-5863.
+Contact us by calling us at 717-291-5863.